jariou/omdk/docs/building-and-running-models.rst

     "ktools_num_processes"

-and the values of the path-related keys should be string paths, given relative to the parent folder in which the model keys server repository is located.
+and the values of the path-related keys should be string paths, given relative to the location of the JSON file.
 The JSON file is usually placed in the model keys server repository.
-The ``"ktools_script_name"`` and ``"ktools_num_processes"`` keys are optional - the script uses default values of ``run_ktools.sh`` and 2 respectively.
+The ``"model_run_dir_path"`` key is optional - by default the script will create a timestamped folder in ``omdk/runs`` with the prefix ``ProgOasis``.
+The ``"ktools_script_name"`` and ``"ktools_num_processes"`` keys are optional - by default the script will create a ktools script named ``run_tools.sh`` and set the number of calculation processes to 2.

+You can define a separate JSON configuration file for each model, provided you have the model keys server repository and other required model resources available locally.

 **NOTE**: For a given model the JSON script configuration files for ``generate_oasis_files.py``, ``generate_losses.py`` and ``run_model.py``